fxzhong/fxzhong.github.io/_news/announcement_20150128.md

 related_posts: false
 ---

-Our paper "6-DoF Shape Servoing of Deformable Objects in Co-Rotated Space of Modal Graph" has been accepted by `ICRA 2025`.
+Our paper "6-DoF Shape Servoing of Deformable Objects in Co-Rotated Space of Modal Graph" has been accepted by `IEEE ICRA 2025`.